VeriFactu Guide

 }'

-In the response of the POST REST call for creating an invoice, if send_after_import is set to true, you will find a section tax_report_ids in which you'll find the internal ID of the tax report associated with the invoice.
+In the response of the POST REST call for creating an invoice, if send_after_import is set to true, you will find a section tax_report_ids in which you'll find the ID of the tax report associated with the invoice.
 Note that tax_report_ids is an array because each invoice can have more than one tax report for cancellations and corrections.
-However, when the invoice is freshly created, you will find only one tax report id in the tax_report_ids section:
+However, when the invoice is freshly created there is only one tax report ID in the tax_report_ids section:

 {